 Following are some of the advantages of using AWS CodeDeploy, let us now take a look at each and every one of them:

 Deploybot is a very easy to use, provides builds instantly and has the ability to ship code anywhere in this process.
-Deploybot has the ability to connect to any Git based repository, enables manual or automatic build deployments to any kind of environment.
+Deploybot has the ability to connect to any Git-based repository, enables manual or automatic build deployments to any kind of environment.
 There are various kinds of integrations that are available with Deploybot and in specific its ability to deploy through Slack.
-Deploybot is a very clean and easy to use tool but a disclaimer is that its Docker support is still quite naïve.
+Deploybot is a very clean and easy to use a tool but a disclaimer is that its Docker support is still quite naïve.
 But with its rich REST APIs, you can still do the job if you are able to write scripts according to these.

 Following are some of the advantages of using Deploybot, let us now take a look at each and every one of them: